-For the common assumption of our contemporary culture is that we are autonomous beings.
-That we have every right to exercise our personal freedom, to make our own rational decisions, whether about life or death, personal or public affairs, and that we should aim at the fullest possible development of our personality.
-This common assumption need not lead to unbridled individualism but all too often it does.
+The common assumption of our contemporary culture is that we are autonomous beings: that we have every right to exercise our personal freedom, to make our own rational decisions – whether about life or death, personal or public affairs – and that we should aim at the fullest possible development of our personality.
+This common assumption need not lead to unbridled individualism, but all too often it does.

 So much for our rationality.
 Our apparent “freedom” is equally delusional.
-Just one example.
-We live in a world of unparalleled inequality, as the rising tide of fugitives from Africa, Asia, South America testifies.
-But how free are we to recognize this grotesque imbalance?
+Just one example: we live in a world of unparalleled inequality, as the rising tide of fugitives from Africa, Asia, South America testifies.
+But how free are we to recognise this grotesque imbalance?
 How free are we for others, for responsibility?

 “Your God”, Luther said memorably once, “is what your heart is passionate about”.
 But how, without a daily interrogation of our conscience before God, do we ensure that our heart is passionate about the right things?
 A key insight of Luther, after all, was the utter irreplaceability of the individual’s faith, face-to-face with God.
 No one else could be honest about us except ourselves.
 No church institution.
 No counselling service.
 Here in our individual conscience resides our freedom.
 Genuine freedom is inseparable from the recognition of our finitude, our relationality, our brokenness.
 Forgetting, neglecting these is our sin.
 Lust, greed etc. are a mere bagatelle by comparison.